cimentadaj/ml_socsci/05_unsupervised.md

 ## past12_spread_rumours          0.4451408             1.0000000
 ```

-Most correlations lie between `0.4` and `0.6`, a somewhat acceptable threshold for assesing whether they can be reduced into fewer variables. $PCA$ works by receiving as input $P$ variables (in this case six) and calculating the normalized linear combination of the $P$ variables.
+Most correlations lie between `0.4` and `0.6`, a somewhat acceptable threshold for assessing whether they can be reduced into fewer variables. $PCA$ works by receiving as input $P$ variables (in this case six) and calculating the normalized linear combination of the $P$ variables.
 This new variable is the linear combination of the six variables that captures the greatest variance out of all of them. $PCA$ continues to calculate other normalized linear combinations **but** with the constraint that they need to be completely uncorrelated to all the other normalized linear combinations.

 This approach has the advantage that it constructs as many principal components (new variables) as it can, as long as they all capture 100\% of the variability of the original $P$ variables, and each of these new variables are completely uncorrelated between each other.